 As with all of the effects of the COVID-19 pandemic, the effects on auto accident claims are continuing to change and evolve.
 With this in mind, here are three ways that the pandemic may impact your insurance claim after an auto accident in South Carolina:

 1. The Insurance Claim Process May Take Longer than Usual

-From layoffs to adjusters working from home while attempting to juggle their children’s home school schedules and various other day-to-day activities, there are several factors that may lead to your insurance claim taking longer than usual.
-As a claimant, however, it is important for you to remain vigilant, and to take all of the steps that you need to take as promptly as possible.
+From layoffs to adjusters working from home while attempting to juggle their children’s home school schedules and various other day-to-day activities, several factors may lead to your insurance claim taking longer than usual.
+As a claimant, however, it is important for you to remain vigilant and take all of the steps you need to take as promptly as possible.

 Additionally, as you wait for your insurance claim to progress, it is important not to get anxious about settling.
 The longer the process takes, the more you may feel tempted (or the more you may feel financially pressured) to accept a settlement and move on.
 But, settling for less than you deserve is a mistake, and there are options your attorney can help you pursue if you need financial help while your claim is pending.